-The main aim of the clinical studies in primary sclerosing cholangitis (PSC) is to determine effective means of treatment and diagnosis.
+The primary goal of clinical studies in primary sclerosing cholangitis (PSC) is to determine effective treatment and diagnosis methods.
 Challenges are manifold, but the lack of diagnostic markers for PSC and for cholangiocarcinoma in PSC means that both conditions are diagnosed late.
-The lack of effective medical treatment of PSC means that, unfortunately, PSC is the leading indication for liver transplantation in Norway.
+PSC means that, unfortunately, PSC is the leading indication of liver transplant in Norway.

-Another key topic for the clinical research group is to determine biomarkers for disease severity, including markers that can be used to determine the effect of medical treatment.
+Another main topic of the clinical research group is to determine biomarkers for disease development, including markers that can be used to determine the effect of medical treatment.
 This includes biomarkers in blood and bile, along with evaluation of novel imaging modalities.
-Patients are also closely followed after liver transplantation to determine factors that contribute to the development of the recurrent disease (occurring in 15-30%).
+Patients are also closely monitored for liver transplantation to determine factors that contribute to the development of the recurrent disease (occurring in 15-30%).

 Establishing diagnostic marking for PSC in patients with inflammatory bowel disease could be crucial for diagnosing patients before scarring of the bile ducts has become irreversible.
 In collaboration with the Inflammatory Bowel Disease in South East Norway (IBSEN) study group, continuous efforts are focused on determining factors that correlate with even sub-clinical biliary tract changes on cholangiography in patients with inflammatory bowel disease.Likewise, it is a priority issue that determines biomarkers for pre-clinical cholangiocarcinomas in patients with PSC to allow effective treatments (see LINK FOR FUNCTIONAL GENOMICS).